Mechanical

 Spring, 2 credit hour

 This course is an introduction to parametric design.
-The course covers parametric modeling fundamentals, solid geometry concepts, fundamentals of parametric constraints, geometric construction tools, use of symmetrical features, advanced 3D construction tools, sheet metal tools, and basic assembly modeling.
-Software implementation of the skills learned in MECH 101 and the creation of industry-accepted drawing sets are covered as well.
+The course will cover parametric modeling fundamentals, solid geometry concepts, fundamentals of parametric constraints, geometric construction tools, use of symmetrical features, advanced 3D construction tools, sheet metal tools, and basic assembly modeling.
+Software implementation of the skills learned in MECH 101 and the creation of industry-accepted drawing sets will be covered as well.

 MECH 103 INTRO TO HVAC-R